 Gitpod is frictionless coding.

-The IDE is open-source and based on Eclipse Theia.
+The IDE itself is open-source and based on Eclipse Theia.
 Theia is highly extensible and builds upon mature technologies such as TypeScript, VS Code, Webpack, and Node.js.

 This site provides all the details on how to use Gitpod and Theia.
 If you have questions or want discuss something, please join the Gitpod community.